 Vote was held, motion passes.

-New Certificate - (Requires final approval from the Board of Trustees)
+New Graduate Certificate - (Requires final approval from the Board of Trustees)

-Performance Certificate
+Performance Graduate Certificate

-Kristen Sienkiewicz advised that she worked with the College of Graduate Studies on this new certificate program.
+Kristen Sienkiewicz advised that she worked with the College of Graduate Studies on this new Graduate certificate program.
 It is for students in the career field, non-degree seeking students.
-It is a 13-hour course, a yearlong program that could possibly be extended to a second year.
+It is a 13-hour program , a yearlong program that could possibly be extended to a second year.
 A motion was made and seconded to approve the new certificate.

 Vote was held, motion passes.